githubsands/liquidity-engine/README.md

 IO components, ExchangeStreams, and Quote GRPC Server, are ran on seperate tokio runtimes in their own pinned threads.

 Orderbook is ran with multiplie threads.
-One to writing to the orderbook the others for reading the orderbook
+One for writing to the orderbook the others for reading the orderbook

 ## Components